FEDERAL

 If you are unable

-to relocate the NCP, or apply the payment to pre-paid current support or to an
+to locate the NCP or apply the payment to pre-paid current support or to an

 NOTE: The good faith effort means that 75 days